List of The Stand characters: Nadine Cross

 Cross eventually surrenders to Flagg completely, communicating with him with the use of a Ouija board — an echo of her terrifying experience with a Ouija board in college, when she was first touched by Flagg.
 Cross then seduces Harold Lauder and, although she will not do "that one little thing" with him, they are apparently free to sexually engage in any other manner that they wish.
 Cross uses Lauder for the purpose of an assassination plot against the committee.
 This plot is ultimately hindered by the return of Mother Abagail and Frannie Goldsmith's premonition, resulting in only two members being killed rather than all seven.

 Cross travels west with Lauder, but when Lauder's motorcycle crashes, she states that Flagg allowed her to choose this method of death for him instead of allowing him to be killed by Flagg upon reaching Las Vegas.
 Lauder shoots at Cross and nearly hits her, suggesting that Cross may unconsciously prefer death to the dark consummation awaiting her in Las Vegas and also revealing limitations to Flagg's power.
 Cross continues on towards Las Vegas, until Flagg appears to her in the desert and reveals his true nature by raping her, an experience that is so horrific to Cross, despite causing her immense pleasure, that she falls into catatonia.
-Flagg takes Cross to Las Vegas and the pairs reside in the penthouse suite of the MGM Grand hotel complex; Cross's pregnancy is announced shortly after their arrival.
+Flagg takes Cross to Las Vegas and the pair resides in the penthouse suite of the MGM Grand hotel complex; Cross's pregnancy is announced shortly after their arrival.
 Cross eventually recovers sufficiently to taunt Flagg about his inevitable failure until, in his rage, Flagg throws Cross off the penthouse sundeck.
 Cross smiles as she falls and afterward Flagg observes that she had taunted him in the hopes that he would kill her.